a trail for a snail

 Activity: A Trail for a Snail

-- With your child, pretend to be a snail and follow the trail, only stepping on pictures of things that rhyme with snail.
+- With your child, pretend to be a snail and identify the pictures along the trail, only stepping on pictures of things that rhyme with snail.

 - Reread the text and have your child clap when you say a word that rhymes with snail.